kevinha298/-simple-auth-django-rest-api/README.md

 # simple-auth-django-rest-api
-A shell of docker with django and postgresql containers for building other apps on.
+An API with  basic Authentication using docker containers with django and postgresql containers.

 1) Open git bash from local repository directory